Motiva-AI/stepwise/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/ai.motiva/stepwise.svg)](https://clojars.org/ai.motiva/stepwise)

-Stepwise is an idiomatic Clojure library for [AWS Step Functions](https://aws.amazon.com/step-functions/).
-Use it to coordinate asynchronous, distributed processes with AWS managing state, branching, and retries.
+Stepwise inverts the responsibility [1] of [AWS Step Functions](https://aws.amazon.com/step-functions/) such that you control your workflow orchestration with a Stepwise DSL from inside Clojure.
+Use Stepwise to coordinate asynchronous, distributed processes with AWS managing state, branching, and retries.

 This Motiva-AI library is a fork of [uwcpdx/stepwise](https://github.com/uwcpdx/stepwise) and contains [breaking